chandan766/wavelite/DEPLOYMENT.md

 1. Upload all project files to your Git repository
 2. Ensure the `functions/` directory contains:
-   - `functions/signaling.js` - Unified signaling function
+   - `functions/signaling.js` - KV-based signaling function
 3. Make sure all Google Forms references have been removed
 4. Verify the function structure is correct for Cloudflare Pages
+5. **Important**: Set up Cloudflare KV storage for persistent signaling data

 ### 2. Deploy to Cloudflare Pages